 Scenario 3 Pension contribution Take home pay You agree to exchange some salary so that your current pension payments can be paid by your employer.
-The saving you make in NICs is divided so that some is paid into your pension plan and some is used to increase your take home pay.
-1 1
+The saving you make in NICs is T T divided so that some is paid into your pension plan and some is used to increase your take home pay.

-4) The option to exchange additional salary (any amount) for payments into your pension plan from your employer.
+4) The option to exchange additional salary for payments into your pension plan from your employer.
 Exchanging extra salary for pension payments will cause your take home pay to go down.

-Scenario 4 Pension contribution Take home pay If you want to take advantage of the savings available through salary exchange and invest more into your pension, you can specify an amount of salary (any amount) you'd like to exchange for payments into your pension plan from your employer.
-The saving you make in NICs can be added to your take home pay or paid into your pension plan.
-1 Ļ
+Scenario 4 Pension contribution Take home pay If you want to take advantage of the savings available through salary A exchange and invest more into your pension, you can specify an amount of salary you'd like to exchange for payments into your pension plan + from your employer. van de van van de v